coding-competitions/sound-bytes/README.md

 ## Awards

-The contestant that submitted the winning entry shall receive an award (TBD).
+The contestant that submitted the winning entry shall receive bragging rights and a prize (TBD).

  [SoX]: http://sox.sourceforge.net/